amarno/api-docs/source/includes/shopper_activity/_order_activity.md

 # Order Activity

 Note that Order Activity will show up on a person's activity timeline as an event.
 The event is based on the <code>action</code> sent with the order event.
-For example, sending <code>placed</code> will result in a "Placed an order" event, and sending <code>updated</code> will result in an "Updated an order" event.
+For example, sending <code>placed</code> will result in a "Placed an order" event and sending <code>updated</code> will result in an "Updated an order" event.

 ## Create or update an order